Tweedguide organises and guides salmon fishing on one of Scotland's finest and historic rivers, the famous River Tweed

-It is truly one of the world's great atlantic salmon rivers, the River Tweed, flowing through the beautiful Border Region of Scotland, remains one of the most important rivers to fish.
+Recognised as one of the World's great atlantic salmon rivers, the River Tweed, flowing through the beautiful Border Region of Scotland, remains one of the most important rivers to fish.
 Throughout the salmon fishing season (1st February to 31st November) wonderful fish are caught by those who have the opportunity to cast a fly on the many beats (stretch of river).